Clinical Evaluation Overview

 The search strategy should be documented and justified.

-Scientific Literature Databases
+Scientific Literature Search Databases

 • MEDLINE or PubMed.